 Today I have a recipe for paleo meatloaf muffins!
 I have to say, I have a meatloaf muffin recipe that I love already but this one tops that recipe!
 The more exciting part about me loving this one more is it is Paleo!
 I am able to enjoy meatloaf while maintaining a Paleo lifestyle.

 These Paleo meatloaf muffins are great for parties and family dinners.
-They are already portioned and easy to serve.
+It makes a pretty big batch and they are already portioned and easy to serve.
 They are also nice to have all made ahead of time and ready to re-heat on the go, when you are in a hurry, or simply don’t want to cook.
+Think lunch, snacks and even breakfast.
 Such a great idea!